syncfusion-content/blazor-docs/blazor/pdfviewer-2/how-to/render-n-pages-scrolling.md

 ---
 layout: post
-title: Render N number pages on scrolling | Syncfusion&reg;
+title: Render N number pages on scrolling | Syncfusion
-description: Learn here all about OverscanCount in Blazor application in Syncfusion&reg; Blazor SfPdfViewer component and more.
+description: Learn here all about OverscanCount in Blazor application in Syncfusion Blazor SfPdfViewer component and more.
 platform: Blazor
 control: SfPdfViewer
 documentation: ug